What is the SAT?

 - Arithmetic concepts, like ratios, percentages, and proportions, are embedded within the context of an algebra problem rather than as stand-alone problems.

+Students need to carefully read word problems, create equations and algebraic expressions, understand linear and quadratic functions, and interpret graphs.
 Content knowledge is more important than strategy application than ever before.
 A strong grasp of Algebra 1 and 2 (or Common Core Math 1-3) will be important.
-While we teach students to reach into their strategy “toolkit” for alternative approaches, SAT math questions are designed to limit the use of alternative approaches.

 Optional SAT Essay